 I took the New Haven Railroad to the City to sign up for the course.
 It was a big thrill.
-Taking the train from New Rochelle, the same train my uncle Birger had taken every day when he and his family lived in Greenwich Connecticut and he worked in Manhattan.
+Taking the train from New Rochelle, the same New Haven Railroad that my uncle Birger had taken every day when he and his family lived in Greenwich, Connecticut and he worked for Mobil Oil in Manhattan.
 He took the subway from the Grand Central direct to the skyscraper where he worked, got out in the basement and took the elevator up to his office.
 I took the green line straight up to the 68 Street station on the upper East Side on Lexington Avenue.
 There is even an entrance to Hunter College from the subway station.
 I found the right room and I signed up for my class.
 There was one more thing I had to do in the afternoon, meeting with the professor, I believe, so I went to a coffee counter to get a snack.
 I ordered some tea and toast and the short-order cook looked at me and said ‘Purty’.
 I didn’t understand.
 Was this English?
-He looked Italian and his English was obviously not very good, and nor was my New Yorkan English.
+He looked Italian and his English was obviously not very good, and nor was my New Yorkan American.
 Later of course I realized that ‘purty’ was his way of giving me a compliment for my looks.

 I then went for a walk towards Central Park, crossing Park and Madison Avenues, getting out on 5th Avenue and – Oh, my dream, there was Central Park.
 I was literally spellbound.
 This was more than a park.
 This was real nature, with huge rocky areas and lakes, people walking all over the vast lawns and the park crisscrossed by roads where anything could be seen, from horse drawn carriages (for tourists) to bikers and cars.

 My professor at Hunter College was a stuck-up and not overly intelligent man who first of all, when he heard I was Swedish, tried to tell me that the course was very difficult.
-I said that didn’t worry me and of course I had already signed up.
+I said that did not worry me and of course I had already signed up.
 I do believe that I most certainly had a better linguistic background than most of the other students.
 It was a graduate course, but I still don’t think the other students’ level of perfection in terms of language background could have been very impressive.
-I had taken four years of Latin plus three modern foreign languages for 5 – 7 years each, not to mention the fact that my very own language, or more exactly old Norse, is very often at the root of old English.
+I had had four years of Latin plus three modern foreign languages for 5 – 7 years each, not to mention the fact that my very own language, or more exactly old Norse, is very often at the root of old English.
 I had also already learned quite a lot about sound shifts from Latin to French and from old German to other languages deriving from old German.
-I frankly think the man was lazy and didn’t want too many students in his class.
+I frankly think the man was lazy and did not want too many students in his class.

 The professor spent half the semester, or such was my impression at the time, explaining the difference between a phoneme and a phonetic symbol, which seemed vastly exaggerated, not to say unnecessary.
 In fact, it seems to me now that he didn’t have very much to teach us and so resorted to taking up a lot of time with superfluous explanations.

 My tutoring job at Mount Vernon High School was a sinecure.
-Parents had been complaining about an elderly teacher, Miss Quinlan, who was out sick more often that she was in school teaching.
+Parents had been complaining about an elderly teacher, Miss Quinlan, who was out sick more often than she was in school teaching.
 At this time she had a substitute teacher.
 As it turned out when Miss Quinlan was back the next school year, her problem was not just her health.
 When she spoke to me in French, which she often insisted on doing, I could barely understand what she was saying because of her very thick American accent.
 It could be quite embarrassing.

 My job was to bring small groups of motivated students up to the level required for the Regents exam.
 I used my standard technique of asking questions and, hopefully, receiving answers.
 I taught basic grammar and the students were a delight.
 One time, Mrs Redka, my boss, came into my little class in a cubicle next to the school library and after listening a while she asked the students if they felt they were improving their levels.
 I still remember the girl who spoke up the first and said she had the impression she was finally learning some French.